-As of March 31, 2011, we have drawn down \$3.2 million under a loan which can be utilized for up to EUR 12.7 million to finance R&D projects in Germany.
-The loan bears interest at 3.5% and is due to be fully repaid by 2019 with repayments commencing in September 2011.
+As of June 30, 2011, we have drawn down EUR 2,2 million (US\$ 3,2 million at June 30, 2011) under a loan which can be utilized for up to EUR 12,7 million to finance R&D projects in Germany.
+The loan bears interest at 3,5% and is due to be fully repaid by 2019 with repayments commencing in September 2011.

-During 2007, we signed a Syndicated Multi-Currency Term Loan and Revolving Credit Facilities Agreement with Deutsche Bank AG, Deutsche Bank Luxembourg S.A., and the lenders named in the agreement.
-The lenders made available a term loan, a bridge loan, which was utilized and repaid in 2007, and a \$150 million revolving credit facility.
-Under the agreement, the \$500 million term loan will mature in July 2012 with repayment beginning in July 2009.
-In July 2010 and 2009, \$50.0 million and \$25.0 million, respectively, were repaid.
-The next payment of \$75.0 million will be made in July 2011.
-The \$150 million revolving credit facility will expire in July 2012.
+During 2007, the Company signed a Syndicated Multi-Currency Term Loan and Revolving Credit Facilities Agreement with Deutsche Bank AG, Deutsche Bank Luxembourg S.A., and the lenders named in the agreement.
+The lenders made available to the Company a term loan, a bridge loan, which was utilized and repaid in the third quarter of 2007, and a US\$ 150 million revolving credit facility.
+Under the agreement, the US\$ 500 million term loan will mature in July 2012 with repayment beginning in July 2009.
+In July 2011, 2010 and 2009, US\$ 75,0 million, US\$ 50,0 million, and US\$ 25,0 million, respectively, were repaid.
+The next and final payment of US\$ 350,0 million will be made in July 2012.
+The US\$ 150 million revolving credit facility will expire in July 2012.
 The proceeds of the debt were loaned to a subsidiary of QIAGEN N.V., and QIAGEN N.V. has guaranteed the debt.
 The loan agreements contain certain financial and non-financial covenants, including but not limited to, restrictions on the encumbrance of land, restrictions on the transfer of patents to third parties and the maintenance of certain financial ratios.
-We were in compliance with these covenants at March 31, 2011.
-The fair value of the note payable approximated its carrying value at March 31, 2011.
+The Company was in compliance with these covenants at June 30, 2011.
+The fair value of the note payable approximated its carrying value at June 30, 2011.